Under deadly Israeli siege, north Gaza residents face terrifying ultimatum

 “Mass-casualty incidents”

-The siege, which Friday entered its 24th day, has prevented the United Nations and aid organizations from bringing food or medicine into large swathes of northern Gaza and has halted a polio vaccination campaign in its tracks.
+The siege, which entered its 24th day on Friday, has prevented the United Nations and aid organizations from bringing food or medicine into large swaths of northern Gaza and has halted a polio vaccination campaign in its tracks.

 The U.N. and the World Health Organization warned that unless the vaccinations resume in the north, a polio outbreak would spread in Gaza.